kwk/docker-registry-frontend/README.md

 The `docker-registry-frontend` is a pure web-based solution for browsing any private Docker repository that you can reach via a URL.

-To follow the philosophy of Docker, this application is available in the form of an image that you can run as a container by executing this command:
+This application is available in the form of a Docker image that you can run as a container by executing this command:

     sudo docker run -d -e DOCKER_REGISTRY_URL=http://path-to-your-registry -p 8080:80 konradkleine/docker-registry-frontend